Career Training

 • Greater Minnesota: 3-week paid training with the opportunity to continue on for an additional week.

-Following the training program, participants will have the opportunity to join one of two paid internship tracks and will be provided with job placement assistance on completing the program.
+After finishing the training program, participants will have the opportunity to join one of two paid internship tracks.
+Interns have the opportunity to work toward the following certifications, and will be provided with job placement assistance after completing the program.

 • 18 years or older